Lambda baryon: Overview

-The lambda baryon was first discovered in October 1950, by V. D. Hopper and S. Biswas of the University of Melbourne, as a neutral V particle with a proton as a decay product, thus correctly distinguishing it as a baryon, rather than a meson, i.e. different in kind from the K meson discovered in 1947 by Rochester and Butler; they were produced by cosmic rays and detected in photographic emulsions flown in a balloon at 70000 ft.
+The lambda baryon was first discovered in October 1950, by V. D. Hopper and S. Biswas of the University of Melbourne, as a neutral V particle with a proton as a decay product, thus correctly distinguishing it as a baryon, rather than a meson, i.e. different in kind from the K meson discovered in 1947 by George Rochester and Clifford Charles Butler; they were produced by cosmic rays and detected in photographic emulsions flown in a balloon at 70000 ft.
 Though the particle was expected to live for ×10^-23 seconds, it actually survived for ×10^-10 seconds.
 The property that caused it to live so long was dubbed strangeness and led to the discovery of the strange quark.
 Furthermore, these discoveries led to a principle known as the conservation of strangeness, wherein lightweight particles do not decay as quickly if they exhibit strangeness (because non-weak methods of particle decay must preserve the strangeness of the decaying baryon).
 The with its uds quark decays via weak force to a nucleon and a pion − either Λ → p + π^{−} or Λ → n + π^{0}.

 In 1974 and 1975, an international team at the Fermilab that included scientists from Fermilab and seven European laboratories under the leadership of Eric Burhop carried out a search for a new particle, the existence of which Burhop had predicted in 1963.
 He had suggested that neutrino interactions could create short-lived (perhaps as low as 10^{−14} s) particles that could be detected with the use of nuclear emulsion.
 Experiment E247 at Fermilab successfully detected particles with a lifetime of the order of 10^{−13} s.
 A follow-up experiment, WA17, which made use of the SPS accelerator at CERN confirmed the existence of the (charmed lambda baryon), with a lifetime of 7.3±0.1×10^-13 s.

 In 2011, the international team at JLab used high-resolution spectrometer measurements of the reaction H(e, e′K^{+})X at small Q^{2} (E-05-009) to extract the pole position in the complex-energy plane (primary signature of a resonance) for the Λ(1520) with mass 1518.8 MeV/c2 and width 17.2 MeV/c2, which seem to be smaller than their Breit–Wigner values.
 This was the first determination of the pole position for a hyperon.

 The lambda baryon has also been observed in atomic nuclei called hypernuclei.
 These nuclei contain the same number of protons and neutrons as a known nucleus, but also contains one or in rare cases two lambda particles.
 In such a scenario, the lambda slides into the center of the nucleus (it is not a proton or a neutron, and thus is not affected by the Pauli exclusion principle), and it binds the nucleus more tightly together due to its interaction via the strong force.
 In a lithium isotope, it made the nucleus 19% smaller.